 Covering the areas of: Runcorn, Moore, Frodsham, Helsby and Ince

-A return dated 14th December 1922 showed that in the County of Cheshire West, our district was renamed NW Cheshire, a name which it has been known by ever since.
+A return dated 14th December 1922 showed that in the County of Cheshire West, our district was renamed NW Cheshire, a name which it was known by up until 2012.

 An entry in the Headquarters Gazette dated June 1911 showed for the first time that Delamere Forest and District was in existence but had no District Commissioner (although Helsby had an Honourable Secretary).
 This is further substantiated by the Directory of Commissioners printed in January 1912.

 It appears that the geographical district changed names/districts numerous times and by 1914 had been renamed Mid Cheshire, four years later (in 1919) where the district was then recognised as Western Area Northwich District.
 In January 1920 the district had become Runcorn District, still in Western Area and then in 1922 became NW Cheshire District and have remained so until 2012.